Areebanaeemsatti/Areebanaeemsatti/README.md

 ## About Me

-Hi!
-I'm **Areeba**, a BS AI student at **Air University Islamabad** (6th Semester).
-I've completed two internships at **NASTP (National Aerospace Science & Technology Park)**, working on real-world ML/DL projects in high-tech R&D environments.
-I build AI systems that go from raw data to working product — not just notebooks.
+Hi, I'm Areeba — a BS Artificial Intelligence student at Air University Islamabad, building AI systems that go from raw data to working product, not just notebooks.
+I bring hands-on industry experience from two internships at NASTP (National Aerospace Science & Technology Park), where I worked on real-world ML/DL solutions inside a national high-tech R&D environment.
+My focus spans Machine Learning, Computer Vision, NLP, and Generative AI — with a growing specialization in RAG pipelines and LLM-powered systems.

 | | |
 |---|---|